ywangd/pybufrkit/README.rst

 * Encode a JSON file to BUFR
     ``pybufrkit encode JSON_FILE BUFR_FILE``

-* Decode a BUFR file to JSON, pipe it to the encoder to encode it back to BUFR ``pybufrkit decode -j BUFR_FILE | pybufrkit encode -``
+* Decode a BUFR file, pipe it to the encoder to encode it back to BUFR ``pybufrkit decode BUFR_FILE | pybufrkit encode -``

 * Decode only the metadata sections of a BUFR file ``pybufrkit info BUFR_FILE``